kubevela/kubevela/docs/en/platform-engineers/overview.md

       bucket: "my-bucket"
 ```

+## Encapsulation

-For platform builder side, this abstraction is highly extensible and can encapsulate all the needed resources that composed your app.
-In detail, each *workload type* and *trait* specification in an application is defined via independent definition objects, for example, [`WorkloadDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#workload-definition) and [`TraitDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#scaler-trait-definition).
+With `Application` provides an abstraction to deploy apps, each *component* and *trait* specification in this application is actually enforced by another set of building block objects named *"definitions"*, for example, [`WorkloadDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#workload-definition) and [`TraitDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#scaler-trait-definition).

-The definition objects is designed to support any possible encapsulation module types, for example `CUE`, `Terraform` and `Helm`, etc. This enables platform team to create unified abstraction that can model and deploy any kind of resource with ease including the cloud services.
-Actually, in the `application-sample` above, it defines a OSS bucket on Alibaba Cloud as a component which is powered by a Terraform module behind the scenes.
+Definitions are designed to leverage encapsulation technologies such as `CUE`, `Helm` and `Terraform modules` to template and parameterize Kubernetes resources as well as cloud services.
+This enables users to assemble templated capabilities (defined via Helm charts or CUE modules etc) into an `Application` by simply providing parameters, i.e. they only need to interact with an unified abstraction.
+Actually, in the `application-sample` above, it models a Kubernetes Deployment (component `foo`) to run container and a Alibaba Cloud OSS bucket (component `bar`) alongside.

+This templating based encapsulation and abstraction mechanism is the key for KubeVela to provide *PaaS-like* experience (*i.e. app-centric, higher level abstractions, self-service operations etc*) to end users.

 ### No Configuration Drift